Autodesk/sydevs/user_manual/atomic_nodes.md

 ## Ports

 Ports are the primary means by which a SyDEVS node interacts with external entities.
-There are four types of ports: flow input, message input, message output, and flow output.
+There are four types of ports: flow input ports, which take in parameters during initialization; message input ports, which receive messages during unplanned events; message output ports, which send messages during planned events; and flow output ports, which give out statistics during finalization.
 The [queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/queueing_node.h) example has one port of each type.

 ```cpp
     port<flow, input, duration> serv_dt_input;    // service duration